 The rise in automation sparked by technological advancements has increased demand for qualified information systems and technology professionals.
 Information technology (IT) spending is on track to reach $3.9 trillion globally in 2020.
 And our reliance on this profession will only continue to skyrocket.

 Employers across this sector typically seek candidates with basic information systems and technology skills.
 However, they are now increasingly looking for prospective employees with more advanced and hybrid tech skill sets.

 A forward-thinking graduate degree program can provide a solid foundation while giving you the skills and knowledge you’ll need to complete intricate IT tasks that can’t be replaced by automation tools.

 What is a master’s in information systems and technology degree?

 A Master of Science in Information Systems and Technology (MSIST) can prepare you with the advanced skills and competencies required for a specialized career in the computer IT sector.
 This type of degree covers a range of IT topics from software development and programming to data storage and network engineering.

-A master’s in information systems and technology can provide you with high-level qualifications that map to advanced roles in information systems and technology.
+An online master’s in information systems and technology can provide you with high-level qualifications that map to advanced roles in information systems and technology.
 Once you earn your master’s degree, you’ll be entering a rapidly expanding and lucrative job market.

 What jobs can you get with a master’s in information systems and technology?